yriahi/simple-traefik-load-balancer/README.md

 [Traefik's](https://doc.traefik.io/traefik/) dashboard is available at http://localhost:8080/

-### Verify the load balancing
+## Test the load balancing

+- Open your web browser, and visit http://hello.me/.

+- You will now see e.g. `Hostname: abc1234567890`.
+- Stop this running container with the command `docker stop abc1234567890`, as displayed on the web browser.
-Open your web browser, and visit http://hello.me/.
-You will now see e.g. `Hostname: abc1234567890`.
-Stop the second running container of the whoami app.
-After your refresh your browser, you will now get a different hostname.
+- Refresh your browser; you will now get a different hostname.

-🎊 Now, we are successfully running a local simple load balancer with [Traefik](https://doc.traefik.io/traefik/) within our Docker Desktop environment.
+- 🎊 Now, we are successfully running a local simple load balancer with [Traefik](https://doc.traefik.io/traefik/) within our Docker Desktop environment.